A move towards omnichannel sales started gathering pace last year.

 Analyse how they shop and where they shop.

-For example, if you find that none of your customers shop through Facebook Marketplace, then it’s not worth investing in.
+For example, if you find that none of your customers shops through Facebook Marketplace, then it’s not worth investing in.

 3. Invest in the digital infrastructure to make the customer’s omnichannel sales experience as seamless as possible.